 \begin{remark}[\GapFEstlog{} is \BQL{}-complete] In analogy with the connection between the algorithmic Holevo--Helstrom measurement (\Cref{thm:algo-HH-meas}) and the \BQL{} containment of \GapQSDlog{} proven in~\cite[Section 4.2]{LGLW23}, one can establish that \GapFEstlog{} is in \BQL{} by adapting the space-efficient QSVT-based approach in \Cref{thm:algorithmic-Uhlmann-transform}.
 Here, \GapFEstlog{} denotes the space-bounded version of \GapFEst{}, where the state-preparation circuits have input length $O(\log n)$.
 Moreover, \GapFEstlog{} is \BQL{}-complete,\footnote{The \BQL{} hardness of \GapFEstlog{} holds even for pure states, which follows from combining~\cite[Lemma 4.23]{LGLW23} with the fact that \BQL{} is closed under complement~\cite[Corollary 4.8]{Wat99}.} and we leave a formal proof for future work. \end{remark}

-By inspecting the (honest-verifier) quantum statistical zero-knowledge protocol (``closeness test'') for $\QSC[\beta,\alpha]$, serving as the complement of \QSD{}, with constant $\alpha^2>\beta$ in~\cite[Section 4.3]{Watrous02}, we establish a slightly improved upper bound for \GapFEst{}: \begin{theorem}[\GapFEst{} is in \QIPtwo{} with a quantum linear-space honest prover] There exists a two-message quantum interactive proof system for $\FEst[\alpha(n),\beta(n)]$ with completeness $c(n) = \alpha(n)-2^{-n}$ and soundness $s(n) = \beta(n)$.
-Moreover, the optimal prover strategy for this proof system can be implemented in quantum single-exponential time and linear space.
+By inspecting the (honest-verifier) quantum statistical zero-knowledge protocol (``closeness test'') for $\QSC[\beta,\alpha]$, serving as the complement of \QSD{}, with constant satisfying $\alpha^2>\beta$ in~\cite[Section 4.3]{Watrous02}, we establish a slightly improved upper bound for \GapFEst{}: \begin{theorem}[\GapFEst{} is in \QIPtwo{} with a quantum linear-space honest prover] There exists a two-message quantum interactive proof system for $\FEst[\alpha(n),\beta(n)]$ with completeness $c(n) = \alpha(n)-2^{-n}$ and soundness $s(n) = \beta(n)$.
+Moreover, a near-optimal prover strategy for this proof system can be implemented in quantum single-exponential time and linear space.